How To Grow Dryland Corn With Less Than 10 Inches Annual Precipitation

 Our supplier doesn't have and won't mix in Iron or Magnesium, and Zinc is either included in MESZ, added separately, or not at all.
 If our supplier does not have 1152 I use MESZ.
 Adjust the values below for the size of your field.
 It is a good idea to get a soil test and only add the "other supplements" if needed.
 We use more K20 than the 120-80-80 recommended by UGA.

 Previously we calculated an expected yield as 30 bushels per acre which is not far from 42 bushels per acre for wheat.
 Optimistically assuming dryland Hopi corn planted with optimal spacing can make 50 bushels per acre, fertilizer should be reduced by half and an application rate of 60-40-40 lbs per acre should be sufficient to maintain the crop.
-If planting fallow or previously uncultivated land, we recommend using the amounts below for the first year to determine the maximum yield when fertlizer is not limiting and then reducing the amounts in subsequent years by multiplying the values below by the first year yield in bushels/acre divided 100 (the fertilizer rate for dryland corn in Georgia assuming expected yield of 100 bushels/acre).
+If planting fallow or previously uncultivated land, we recommend using the amounts below for the first year to determine the maximum yield when fertilizer is not limiting and then reducing the amounts in subsequent years by multiplying the values below by the first year yield in bushels/acre divided 100 (the fertilizer rate for dryland corn in Georgia assuming expected yield of 100 bushels/acre).
 So for example if first year yield is 30 bushels then 120lbs of Nitrogen x 30 bushels/100 bushels = 36lbs of Nitrogen for the second year.

 Fertilizer for 1 acre of corn using 1152 assuming 100 bu/acre | |